 Some of my friends have played music during their labor and delivery, and it seems like a good idea.
 What songs should I include on my playlist?

 You can’t plan how labor and delivery are going to progress, but you can prepare the soundtrack.
-Multiple studies show that music, by promoting relaxation, can help cut down on pain; in other words, you definitely should have that iPod in the delivery room.
+Multiple studies show that music, by promoting relaxation, can help cut down on pain; in other words, you definitely should have this music streaming in the delivery room.

 Here are some ideas for creating your personal childbirth playlist in case you want to listen to something other than the anesthesiologist's voice and your partner’s encouragement.